-I recently got a new car because I lease and my lease was up.
+I recently got a new car because I lease, and my lease was up.
 The reason that I lease is that the hubs and I like a new car every few years because mechanics we are not.
 I can change the oil and the tires, but that's the extent of my car maintenance knowledge.
 So knowing I'm covered by warranty is essential in my book.

 The best thing they ever did for cars was to add the maintenance reminder icons on the dashboard.
-Now I don't ever have to think about when maintenance needs tending too.
+Now I don't even have to think about when maintenance needs tending too.
 That's why we have WordPress support and maintenance plans offered here, to keep your site maintained.

-To keep your car running like a well-oiled machine you need regular maintenance.
+To keep your car running like a well-oiled machine, you need regular maintenance.
 Your website is the same.

 Each car I lease must have a maintenance plan.
-While I can change the oil, I'm not hip on rotating the tires and checking other fluids, gears and such.
+While I can change the oil, I'm not hip on rotating the tires and checking other fluids, gears, and such.
 I'm always afraid something will go wrong, or I'll miss something, so I leave it to the pros.

 That happens to many WordPress owners; they are afraid to break the site when updated or adding to the site.
 So they do nothing.
 And so I become like emergency roadside help, getting a call to tow them out of a jam.

 No need for that.
-We offer Back Pocket Support but for the ultimate DIYer here are seven things you can do right now.
+We offer Back Pocket Support, but for the ultimate DIYer, here are seven things you can do right now.